Bess Lomax Hawes: Career in music and folk arts

 In the early 1940s, she moved to New York City, where she was active in the folk music scene.
-She was an on-and-off member of the Almanac Singers She and fellow Almanac singer, Baldwin "Butch" Hawes, an artist, were married in 1943.
-Another Almanac member, Woody Guthrie, taught her mandolin.
+She was an on-and-off member of the Almanac Singers, a group that specialized in topical songs, anti-war, anti-racism and pro-union songs.
+Woody Guthrie, another Almanac member, taught her mandolin and, in 1943, she married fellow Almanac singer, Baldwin "Butch" Hawes, who was also an artist.
+(Note: Butch who had the condition all his life, was the author of "Arthritis Blues", a staple in the repertoire of Ramblin' Jack Elliott which Elliot recorded on his 2006 album, I Stand Alone.)

-During World War II, Bess Lomax Hawes worked for the Office of War Information preparing radio broadcasts for troops overseas.
-After the end of the war, she and her family moved to Boston where she wrote songs for Walter A. O'Brien's 1949 mayoral campaign including "M.T.A.," co-written with Jacqueline Steiner.
-The song became a hit for The Kingston Trio in 1959.
+During World War II, she worked for the Office of War Information preparing radio broadcasts for troops overseas.
+After the war ended, she and her family moved to Boston where she wrote songs for Walter A. O'Brien, the Progressive Party's candidate's 1949 mayoral campaign including "M.T.A.," which she co-wrote with Jacqueline Steiner.
+The song became a big hit for The Kingston Trio in 1959.

 While her children (Nicholas Hawes, Corey Hawes Denos, and Naomi Hawes Bishop) were attending a cooperative nursery school organized by graduate students at MIT and Harvard:

 She frequently brought her guitar to the school to perform for the students.
 Some of the parents, mostly the mothers, asked her to teach them how to play guitar, banjo and mandolin.
 Bess agreed to charge them one dollar each for each lesson, which lasted several hours, what she called "a whole evening."
 She would keep 50 cents for herself to pay for a babysitter and she'd donate the other 50 cents to the nursery school.
 Word soon spread, and others began to join her classes.

-That was how Bess developed her technique for teaching guitar to large groups of people simultaneously, a method for which she became well-known, and which accounts for the fact that over the years, especially after she moved to Los Angeles in 1951, she was able to teach many people to play guitar.
+That was how Bess developed her technique for teaching guitar to large groups of people simultaneously, a method for which she became well-known and which accounts for the fact that over the years, especially after she moved to Los Angeles in 1951, she was able to teach many people to play guitar.
 Many of her students, in turn, became guitar teachers, spreading her method - and her enthusiasm for music - which helped catalyze the folk music revival of the 1950s and 1960s.
 Bess figured ... "students learning guitar individually can get intimidated because they can hear their own mistakes.
 In a group, the students feel bolder about playing, take more risks, enjoy it more, and feel part of something bigger, which sounds better, anyway."
 Peter Dreier, "Remembering Bess Lomax Hawes", Huffington Post, Nov.
 30, 2009.